The Difference Between 「ようだ」 and 「みたいだ」

 彼、まだ寝てるみたいだよ。

-A common learner mistake
+A common mistake learners make

-too casual
+a little too casual

-not natural in conversation
+unnatural in conversation

-「ようだ」 is more polished Japanese.
+「ようだ」 is polished Japanese.

-「みたいだ」 is more conversational Japanese.
+「みたいだ」 is conversational Japanese.

-Is this writing or speaking?
+Is this written language or spoken language?

 Is the situation formal or casual?

-Do I want to sound calm or friendly?
+Do I want to sound polished or conversational?

 Related posts